MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 ## New file upload experience

-With the new file upload experience, end users can see the file name, file type, file size, upload progress bar, and the delete option.
+With the new file upload experience, users can see the file name, file type, file size, upload progress bar, and the delete option.
 If the upload fails (for example, if the file type isn’t supported or the upload exceeds the maximum number of files), an error message appears.

 New sites automatically enable the new file upload experience, including sites that are changed from developer to production.
 Existing sites must opt into the new file upload experience.